 - Environmental damage.
 Damage from the environment in the form of pollution, toxins and chemicals can make your skin appear dull and darker.
 Unfortunately, unless you live in a rural commune these toxins are in everything you touch, eat, and drink.
 If you live in the city or near an industrial area, the very air you breathe is full of toxins.

 - Poor diet/lifestyle.
 Who amongst us hasn’t eaten greasy cheeseburgers and french fries, only to wash it down with sodas?
 While junk food may taste good, the frightening truth is that we become what we eat.
 Every cell in our bodies is made up of the nourishment we choose to ingest, and eating a poor diet filled with fat, sugar and preservatives will affect your health and give you drier, darker-looking and more damaged skin.

 - Hormonal changes.
 Hormones can wreck havor on our bodies and our skin.
 Some of the causes of hormonal changes include puberty, birth control pills, pregnancy, and even eating hormone-injected meat.
 I won’t even mention the xenoestrogens we ingest.
 (Oops.)

 There are of course other ways to lighten skin color beyond what you were born with as a baby.
-But I wouldn’t recommend it.
+But I wouldn’t recommend them.